Do you know that picture of the girl laughing at her salad that you see everywhere?

 Think about what the everyday person relates to in terms of models.
-Real people doing activities like hiking, kayaking, paddle boarding, dancing or walking hand in hand.
+Real people do activities like hiking, kayaking, paddle boarding, dancing, or walking hand in hand.
 Just make sure that they are wearing plain, unbranded clothing and that they have signed model releases.

 5. Creative Marketing

 Start with the main stock photography sites.
 Once you have established a presence (100-200 images), look for other ways to sell your stock photography.